Sandesh-Upadhyay/contest-harvester/README.md

 You can deploy this project using platforms like Netlify, Vercel, or any other hosting service that supports static site deployment.

+## Live Demo
+Check out the live version of this project: https://contest-harvester.netlify.app/

 ## I want to use a custom domain - is that possible?

 Yes, you can set up a custom domain by using Netlify or Vercel.
 Check their documentation for more details on configuring a custom domain.